proximacapital/eslint-config/README.md

 This repo contains Proxima's canonical `eslint` config, it is strongly recommended that you keep your `TypeScript` repositories in-line with this config where possible.
 Currently all the rules are sitting inside the `index.js` (which is exported via the `package.json`); however a refactor may eventually occur that breaks the rules up into various files for easier management.

 This package has peer dependencies and you'll want to resolve them when using this as a dev dependency.
 See the [package.json](https://github.com/proximacapital/typescript-template/blob/dev/package.json).
-This package is also a core dependency of `@proximacapital/infrastructure`, read through both Usage sections to learn how to source the config straight from infra.

 ## Usage